kesko-dev/http-service-design/README.md

 Environment | Purpose
 ------------|---------------------
 `dev`       | Experimental.
 Sharing new features / fixes to other developers or customer.
 May break at any time, but should be kept as a working environment.
 `qa`        | Should be as close as `prod` as possible.
 All deployments **must** be tested in this environment before deployment to `prod`.
 `prod`      | The real deal.
 Used to serve end users.
 Response times should ideally be <100ms

-All these environments should be as similar to eachother as possible, e.g. have the same external dependencies(Postgres 9.4).
+All these environments should be as similar to each other as possible, e.g. have the same external dependencies(Postgres 9.4).